xBombjackx/vgm/manuscript/13_chapter_13_daw_hybrid_workflow.md

     *   **mGB (with Hardware/Emulator):** As discussed in Chapter 8, the mGB ROM can turn a physical Game Boy into a MIDI module for sequencing from your DAW, for maximum authenticity (trash80, 2025).
 *   **For Multi-Chip/Wavetable:**
     *   While not VSTs, **Furnace** and **DefleMask** allow you to compose authentically and then export stems for mixing in your DAW.
 Some VSTs (e.g., Plogue Chipsynth OPS7) can approximate wavetable concepts through complex FM.
+    *   **Pro Tip (Wavetable Import):** Modern wavetable synths like **Serum** and **Vital** allow you to import custom waveforms.
+You can literally drag a 32-byte waveform data file (exported from a Game Boy or PC Engine tracker) directly into these plugins.
+By using these micro-waveforms as a "Sub-Oscillator" or a primary oscillator with all filtering disabled, you can achieve a perfectly authentic 8-bit timbre within a modern DAW environment.

 ### 13.2 Recreating the Hardware "Feel": DAW-Native Techniques